katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 Trigger: User clicks the "Add New Profile" button.
 Process:
 - The tool auto-generates default values for information initially where applicable (e.g., default HP, skills, abilities, items etc.).
-- Once the the player name is filled, the player clicks "Add New Profile," and the profile is stored in the system, ready for gameplay.
+- Once the player name is filled, the player clicks "Add New Profile," and the profile is stored in the system, ready for gameplay.

 Outcome:
 - The player’s character profile is saved and accessible at any time for updates or gameplay.